The Nose (El Capitan): First ascents

 In the fall, two more pushes got them to the 2000 ft level.
 Finally, a fourth push starting in the late fall would likely be the last of the year.
 The team had originally fixed their route with 1/2 in manila lines, and their in situ lines would have weakened dangerously over the winter.
 In the cooling November environment, they worked their way slowly upward, with the seven days it took to push to within the last 300 ft blurring into a "monotonous grind" if, Harding adds, "living and working 2500 ft above the ground on a granite face" could be considered monotonous.
 After sitting out a storm for three days at this level, they hammered their way up the final portion.
 Harding struggled fifteen hours through the night, hand-placing 28 expansion bolts up an overhanging headwall before topping out at 6 AM.
 The complete climb had taken 45 days, with more than 3400 ft of climbing including huge pendulum swings across the face, the labor of hauling bags, and rappel descents.

 The team had finished what is, by any standard, one of the classics of modern rock climbing.
 The Nose Route is often called the most famous rock climbing route in North America, and in good fall weather can have anywhere between three and ten different parties strung out along its thirty rope lengths to the top.
 On the 50th anniversary of the ascent, the US House of Representatives passed a resolution honoring the achievement of the original party.

 The second ascent was made in 1960 by Royal Robbins, Joe Fitschen, Chuck Pratt and Tom Frost, who, even with 125 bolts already in place, took seven days in the first continuous climb of the route without siege tactics.
+Climbing The Nose in one day is called NIAD (Nose in a day) in climbing jargon, while climbing The Nose solo is called SNIAD (Solo Nose in a day).
 The first rope-solo climb of The Nose was made by Tom Bauman in 1969.
 The first ascent of The Nose in one day was accomplished in 1975 by Stonemasters members John Long, Jim Bridwell and Billy Westbay.
 The first free ascent was in 1993 by Lynn Hill, who one year later completed the first free ascent in under 24 hours.
+In August 2016, Miranda Oakley became the first woman to rope solo the route in less than 24 hours.
 Today The Nose attracts climbers of a wide range of experience and ability.
 With a success rate of around 60%, it typically takes fit climbers two to three full days of climbing to complete.